clj-con

 Differences from Clojure

 reset-vals! and swap-vals! return vectors in Clojure but return multiple values here.
-I couldn't see the point of returning vectors when CL has no destructuring bind (outside of LOOP?) that works on vectors.
-At least you can use multiple-value-bind if you want.
+I couldn't see the point of returning vectors when CL has no destructuring bind that works on vectors.
+At least you can use multiple-value-bind if you want, though it doesn't destructure either.

 atom package conflict